Irish American family the Sullivans lost five sons in one day. They died on this day, November 13, in 1942.

 Many families have sacrificed their loved ones in the fight for freedom over the centuries, but few have lost so much in so short a space of time as the Sullivan family.
 Five brothers died on November 13, 1942 while serving in the US Navy.

-In the tumultuous days following the bombing of Pearl Harbor, young men (whom would later be called “America’s Greatest Generation”) streamed into recruiting offices across the country eager to defend their country.
+In the tumultuous days following the bombing of Pearl Harbor, young men (whom would later be called “America’s Greatest Generation”), streamed into recruiting offices across the country, eager to defend their country.

-Even amongst the hundreds of new recruits streaming in, one must suspect that the recruiting officer at the Des Moines Naval Recruiting Station would have been taken aback on January 3, 1942, when before him stood five brothers who had come to enlist in the U.S. Navy.
+Even amongst the hundreds of new recruits streaming in, one must suspect that the recruiting officer at the Des Moines Naval Recruiting Station would have been taken aback on January 3, 1942, when before him stood five brothers who had come to enlist in the Navy.
 Their one stipulation was that they would not be split up, but would “stick together.”

-George, Francis, Joseph, Madison and Albert Sullivan were born into an Irish-American family of seven children (one sister dying in infancy) in Waterloo, Iowa.
-News of their friend William Ball’s death aboard the USS Arizona at Pearl Harbor prompted them to enlist in the U.S. Navy.
-George and Francis Sullivan had only been discharged from the US Navy less than a year before, having served together on the USS Hovey.
+George, Francis, Joseph, Madison and Albert Sullivan were born into an Irish-American family of seven children (one sister died in infancy) in Waterloo, Iowa.
+News of their friend William Ball’s death aboard the USS Arizona at Pearl Harbor prompted them to enlist in the Navy.
+George and Francis Sullivan had only been discharged from the Navy less than a year before, having served together on the USS Hovey.